 What causes amenorrhoea?

 Amenorrhoea can be caused by any number of changes in the organs, glands, and hormones involved in menstruation.

-- Failure of the ovaries (female sex organs that hold eggs).
+- Failure of the ovaries, the female sex organs that release eggs

 In many cases, the cause of primary amenorrhoea is not known.